ansibleguy/collection_opnsense/README.md

   **What to do about it?**

-  If you are calling a module **in a loop** for multiple items - it might be faster to use the [reload module](https://github.com/ansibleguy/collection_opnsense/blob/stable/docs/use_reload.md).
+  If you are calling a module **in a loop** for multiple items - it might be faster to use the [reload module](https://github.com/ansibleguy/collection_opnsense/blob/stable/docs/use_reload.md) instead.